 HELP ACCELERATE RESEARCH FOR

-The goal of this research is to allow researchers to enhance our understanding of atopic dermatitis (eczema), in support of developing new diagnostic and treatment options for patients living with the condition.
+The goal of this research is to allow researchers to enhance our understanding of celiac disease, in support of developing new diagnostic and treatment options for patients living with the condition.

 You can participate if you:

 - Are 18 to 75 years of age

 - Are actively experiencing symptoms of celiac disease at least once per week

 - Are diagnosed with other inflammatory gastrointestinal disorders (e.g. Crohn’s Disease, Ulcerative Colitis) or any systemic autoimmune diseases (e.g. lupus, rheumatoid arthritis)

 - Have a known history of HIV, hepatitis, or other infectious diseases